lucaswarwick02/lucas-unity-assets/Runtime/Arcadian/Extensions/README.md

     {
         // Invoke an action at the end of the current frame this.InvokeEndOnFrame(() => Debug.Log("End of frame reached"));

-        // Start a coroutine to gradually move an object over 2 seconds StartCoroutine(this.RunOverTime(2f, progress =>
-        {
-            // 'progress' goes from 0 to 1 over time
-            transform.position = Vector3.Lerp(Vector3.zero, Vector3.up * 5, progress);
-        }));
     }
 }
 ```